Conserved Charges in Extended Theories of Gravity: Introduction

 \section{Introduction}

-The first ``casualty of gravity'' is Noether's theorem, well at least for the case of rigid spacetime symmetries and their corresponding conserved charges.
+The first ``casualty of gravity'' is Noether's theorem \cite{Noether}, well at least for the case of rigid spacetime symmetries and their corresponding conserved charges.
 The ``Equivalence Principle'' in any form is both a blessing and a curse: it makes gravity locally trivial (essentially a coordinate effect in the extreme limit of going to a point-like lab) but then it also, for the same reason, makes it hard to find local observables in gravity.
 In fact all the observables must be global.
 To heuristically understand this, as an example, consider the energy momentum\emph{ density} of the gravitational field: Being a bosonic (spin-2) field, its kinetic energy density is expected to be of the form $K\sim\partial g\partial g$ which makes no covariant sense as it can be set to zero in a locally inertial frame (or in Riemann normal coordinates).
 This state of affairs of course affects both the classical gravity and the would-be quantum gravity.
 The first thing one wants to know and compute in any theory are the ``observables'' and it turns out generically, a spacetime has no observables and it would not make sense to construct classical and quantum theories for those spacetimes.
-For example, in a spacetime such as the de Sitter spacetime which does not have a global timelike Killing vector or an asymptotic spatial infinity, one cannot speak of conserved quantities, or observables.
+For example, in a spacetime such as the de Sitter spacetime which does not have a global timelike Killing vector or an asymptotic spatial infinity, defining a global conserved positive energy is not possible \cite{Witten_dS}.